-The majority of problems involve a failure to communicate, as there are a fair number of optional settings that must be set the same at both ends of the link.
+The majority of problems involve a failure to communicate, as there are a number of optional settings that must be set to the same value at both ends of the link.

-For this reason, any communications application should always check command responses, and flag a problem when there these responses are not activated.
+For this reason, any communications application should always check command responses, and flag a problem when these responses are not activated.

 Possible problems can be categorised according to where in the 'chain' of communication the problem may be.
-The typical chain runs as follows,
+The typical chain runs as follows:

-- PC software (port connection, baud rate, station number, protocol) - PC serial port (working) - Serial lead to converter - RS232/RS485 data converter (power supply, PC port, wiring, transmit enable, baud rate setting) - Bus wiring - Device (wiring, station number, baud rate, protocol, working)
+- PC software (port connection, baud rate, station number, protocol)

+- PC serial port (working)

+- USB lead to DSCUSB

+- Bus wiring

+- DSCUSB device (wiring, station number, baud rate, protocol, working)

-A quick checklist elaborates on these requirements, in the case that you are using the Instrument Explorer evaluation software (other software may have different requirements at the PC end): Check that -
+A quick checklist elaborates on these areas, if you are using the Instrument Explorer evaluation software (other software may have different requirements at the PC end): Check as follows: